boukhary123/Buffer_Manager/README.md

 One of the crucial task in database management is reading and writing pages from memory.
 Selection of subset of pages present in the memory is regarded as the buffer-pool.
 Buffer pool is organized into frames, where each frame holds a page from the disk.
 The buffer-manager is implemented to manage the allocation (pinning) and deallocation (unpinning) of pages from disk to the main memory and vice versa.
 Buffer manager maintains a pin counter, which stores the number of times a page is requested (but not released), and a dirty flag, which marks whether or not a page is updated.
 One important task of the buffer manager is to deploy a page replacement policy, when the buffer is full.
 Replacement policy is responsible for selecting the page to be flushed from the buffer-pool.
 Techniques like Least Recently Used [LRU], Mostly Recently Used [MRU], and Clock identify pages from the buffer-pool to be written to disk.

 ## Description
-In this project, we implemented three different page replacement policies for buffer manager in [Minibase] (http://research.cs.wisc.edu/coral/mini_doc/minibase.html), namely
+In this project, we implemented three different page replacement policies for buffer manager in [Minibase](http://research.cs.wisc.edu/coral/mini_doc/minibase.html), namely
 1. First-In, First-Out [FIFO] is one of the elementary techniques used to carry-out page replacement in the buffer.
 It is a low-overhead algorithm with little bookkeeping that uses a queue to maintain the order in which pages are accessed in memory.
 When a page is required to be replaced, the page in the front of the queue is selected to be flushed to disk.
 2. Last-In, First-out [LIFO] is a technique that works similar to FIFO but the page to be replaced is selected from the back of the queue.
 3. Least Recently Used - k Reference [LRU-K] is a technique that keeps track of the number of times each page is request in the last k-references to pages in buffer pool.